Whilst you are in the UK holding a student visa, studying must be your main priority. However, most students are permitted to work alongside studies.

-For most undergraduate students but sometimes also available for Master's degree students: If you hold a Tier 4 visa, it may be possible to undertake a period of 'work placement', during which time you can work full time, if your academic department considers this to be an 'integral and assessed' part of your course.
+For most undergraduate students but sometimes also available for Master's degree students: If you hold a student visa, it may be possible to undertake a period of 'work placement', during which time you can work full time, if your academic department considers this to be an 'integral and assessed' part of your course.
 You should approach your academic department for further guidance in the first instance.

 As is the case for Master's students, for Postgraduate Research students University term dates are also irrelevant.
 A PGR student is only entitled to work part-time, that is up to 20 hours per week, until their course end date has passed.
 This will be from the official degree conferral date by Senate and not from the thesis submission date or viva date.
 The only exception is that you can request "authorised absence" for vacation and work purposes; once accepted by the department, you will be able to work a maximum of 28 days per academic year.

 After the official course end date, a student can work full-time, provided that it is on a temporary or rolling contract and not a permanent position.
-If you hold a Tier 4 visa, it may be possible to undertake a period of 'work placement', during which time you can work full-time, if you are enrolled on a credit-bearing module which forms part of your research course, and your academic department considers this to be an 'integral and assessed' part of your research course.
+If you hold a student visa, it may be possible to undertake a period of 'work placement', during which time you can work full-time, if you are enrolled on a credit-bearing module which forms part of your research course, and your academic department considers this to be an 'integral and assessed' part of your research course.
 You should approach your academic department for further guidance in the first instance.

 PEPS students and Visiting/Exchange Students who are enrolled with Student Visitor Visas are prohibited from undertaking any kind of work during their stay in the UK.

-If you hold a Tier 4 visa, it may be possible to undertake a period of 'work placement', during which time you can work full time, if your academic department considers this to be an 'integral and assessed' part of your course - this is limited to no more than 50% of the total duration of your study in the UK.
+If you hold a Student visa, it may be possible to undertake a period of 'work placement', during which time you can work full time, if your academic department considers this to be an 'integral and assessed' part of your course - this is limited to no more than 50% of the total duration of your study in the UK.
 You should approach your academic department for further guidance in the first instance.

 The difference between volunteering and voluntary work: